dm82m/hass-Deltasol-KM2/README.md

 - Do not set `Username`, `Password` or `API key` key here, they are not needed.

 ## Troubleshooting
-Please set your logging for the this custom component to debug during initial setup phase.
+Please set your logging for this custom component to debug during initial setup phase.
 If everything works well, you are safe to remove the debug logging:
 ```yaml
 logger:
   default: warn